mag4no10/arch-linux-guide/PART_II.md

 # iwctl station wlan0 connect "WIFI_SSID"
 # iwctl station wlan0 show
 ```
-if state is connected, we got our connection, not it's time to assign an ip using dhcp daemon
+if state is connected, we got our connection, now it's time to assign an ip using dhcp daemon
 ```
 # sudo systemctl enable dhcpcd
 # sudo dhcpcd